shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/index.rst

 .. rubric:: :ref:`The Exterior Derivative of Rotations in Spacetime`

-This allows for a systematic analysis of the exterior derivative applied to rotations.
-In layman's terms, we examine how to apply a rotational force, or torque, to twist spacetime.
+We systematically analyse the exterior derivative applied to rotations.
+In layman's terms, we examine how to apply a rotational force, or torque, to express a twist in 4-dimensional spacetime.

 .. rubric:: :ref:`Deriving the Faraday Tensor from the 1865 Maxwell's Equations`